 - What puts me at risk for gestational (“jes-TAY-shon-al”) diabetes?

-- Is there anything I can do to lower my risk?
+- What can I do to lower my risk?

 - How will you test me for gestational diabetes?